• Indigenous-owned and Authentic Indigenous Designations

 Indigenous-owned Designation

 The Indigenous-owned designation is awarded to tourism businesses that are at least 51% owned and operated by Indigenous individuals or organizations.
-This designation assures visitors that their choice to support these businesses directly contributes to successful and self-determined Indigenous and First Nations participation in the BC tourism industry.
+This designation assures visitors that their choice to support these businesses directly contributes to successful and self-determined First Nations and Indigenous participation in the BC tourism industry.

 Authentic Indigenous Designation

-The Authentic Indigenous Designation highlights businesses that provide genuine cultural experiences, support their communities, and prioritize sustainability.
+The Authentic Indigenous designation recognizes Indigenous-owned businesses that go above and beyond to revitalize and protect Indigenous cultures, languages, and Traditional Territories in BC.
 This means visitors can engage with Indigenous cultures meaningfully and respectfully, knowing their visit helps preserve traditions, empower local communities, and protect the environment.

 Eligibility & Application